virtualdataset/metagen-docs/docsrc/content/functions/funcref_general.md

 - Object -> LoadFloat(java.util.function.Function<Object,Object>: nameFunc) -> Float
   - *ex:* `LoadFloat(NumberNameToString())` - *for the current thread, load a float value from the named variable,where the variable name is provided by a function.*
 - Object -> LoadFloat(java.util.function.Function<Object,Object>: nameFunc, float: defaultValue) -> Float
   - *ex:* `LoadFloat(NumberNameToString(),23F)` - *for the current thread, load a float value from the named variable,where the variable name is provided by a function, or the default value if the namedvariable is not defined.*
+- long -> LoadFloat(String: name) -> Float
+  - *ex:* `LoadFloat('foo')` - *for the current thread, load a float value from the named variable.*
+- long -> LoadFloat(String: name, float: defaultValue) -> Float
+  - *ex:* `LoadFloat('foo',23F)` - *for the current thread, load a float value from the named variable,or the default value if the named variable is not defined.*
+- long -> LoadFloat(java.util.function.LongFunction<Object>: nameFunc) -> Float
+  - *ex:* `LoadFloat(NumberNameToString())` - *for the current thread, load a float value from the named variable,where the variable name is provided by a function.*
+- long -> LoadFloat(java.util.function.LongFunction<Object>: nameFunc, float: defaultValue) -> Float
+  - *ex:* `LoadFloat(NumberNameToString(),23F)` - *for the current thread, load a float value from the named variable,where the variable name is provided by a function, or the default value if the namedvariable is not defined.*

 ## LoadInteger